What will replace Russia’s Wagner mercenary army?

 “Wagner is unique in its own way, and you need to credit Prigozhin with that,” Lieutenant General Ihor Romanenko, former deputy chief of the General Staff of the Armed Forces of Ukraine, told Al Jazeera.

-Russia’s top brass will “will hardly be able to form something similar in the nearest future”, Romanenko said.
+Russia’s top brass “will hardly be able to form something similar in the nearest future”, Romanenko said.

 Wagner’s most valuable and lethal resource – battle-tested, seasoned fighters – is up for grabs, he said.